Student-cmd-art/ANN-Classification-Churn/README.md

 # ANN-Classification-Churn

-This guide documents the steps, tools, and setup instructions used to get TensorFlow working on an Apple Silicon Mac (M1/M2/M3).
+This guide documents the setup instructions used to get TensorFlow working on an Apple Silicon Mac (M1/M2/M3).
 It also includes the full workflow for running the ANN churn prediction project from start to finish, along with instructions for running it as a Streamlit web application.

 ## Environment Overview

 * **Apple Silicon Mac (ARM64):** MacBook with M1/M2 chip using ARM-based architecture, not Intel x86.
 * **Python 3.11 (ARM, via Homebrew):** Version of Python compatible with TensorFlow and optimized for Apple chips.
-* **TensorFlow (Apple Silicon version):** Machine learning library where the Apple-optimized version (`tensorflow-macos`) is required.
+* **TensorFlow (Apple Silicon version):** Machine learning library where the Apple-optimized version (tensorflow-macos) is required.

 ## Setup Instructions (First Time)